 In this presentation, Dr. Roger Tatoud, presents the finding of an investigation led by the Enterprise to identify and characterize the ways in which HIV vaccine R&D has contributed to the early success of the COVID-19 vaccine response, the extent to which it has contributed across various dimensions, and the uniqueness of its contributions relative to other fields.

 About Roger Tatoud

-This author has yet to write their bio.Meanwhile lets just say that we are proud Roger Tatoud contributed a whooping 23 entries.
+Meanwhile lets just say that we are proud Roger Tatoud contributed a whooping 23 entries.

-The Global HIV Vaccine Enterprise (the Enterprise) unites stakeholders to share knowledge, foster collaboration, enable solutions and expand support critical to the development of – and future access to – an HIV vaccine.
+Established in 2003, the Global HIV Vaccine Enterprise (the Enterprise) became a programme of IAS – the International AIDS Society – in 2018.
+The Enterprise unites stakeholders to share knowledge, foster collaboration, enable solutions and expand support critical to the development of – and future access to – an HIV vaccine.

 Global HIV Vaccine Enterprise

 IAS – the International AIDS Society

 Avenue de France 23